james-o-dev/crm-example/client/crm-example-client-angular/src/assets/js/mock/README.md

 You can convert the 'table' into an array via the `Object.values()` native javascript method.

 This mock solution is not intended for production usage nor any usage that requires a lot of data.
+The localStorage solution has a maximum size of 5MB and is synchronous blocking javascript.

 ### Format / Schema